 Currently, prescription drug abuse is one of the worst drug problems that the state of Illinois is faced with.
 This is a dilemma in most states in the country, but the problem is particularly bad in the state of Illinois.
 Actually, Illinois is in the top ten of states for past-year illicit use of pain relievers among residents 12 and older, as well as illicit use of pain relievers among young adults.
 While prescription pain relievers are meant for individuals who are having difficulties with actual acute and chronic pain, Illinois residents are taking these potent narcotic drugs recreationally to feel high.
 Not only is this a issue in terms of abuse and addiction, but Illinois residents are losing their lives because of this form of abuse.

-All citizens of Illinois benefit from the drug treatment and alcohol rehab facilities available in Illinois, by taking advantage of the several treatment options available in the state.
-There are many non-profit organizations in Illinois which treat addiction on both an out-patient and residential treatment basis, as well as an assortment of private drug and alcohol treatment programs, many of which are tailored to treat all types of addiction.
-Individuals who want to get help can take advantage of the numerous drug and alcohol rehabilitation centers in Illinois to recover from addiction and become fully rehabilitated.
+All citizens of Illinois benefit from the drug rehab and alcohol rehabilitation programs available in Illinois, by taking advantage of the several treatment options available in the state.
+There are many non-profit organizations in Illinois which treat addiction on both an out-patient and residential treatment basis, as well as an assortment of private drug and alcohol treatment centers, many of which are tailored to treat all types of addiction.
+Individuals who want to get help can take advantage of the numerous drug treatment and alcohol rehab programs in Illinois to recover from addiction and become fully rehabilitated.